mahsankhaan/cloud-pak-for-applications/README.md

    Click __Create__.

 1. For the second webhook, enter `w2-user` in the __Name__ field, `https://github.com/mahsankhaan/micro-user.git` in the __Repository URL__ field, and `micro-token-2` in the __Access Token__ field.
+Click __Create__.

    ![Screen capture of Webhook Settings page for creating the `w2-user` webhook](images/s11.png)

-   Click __Create__.

-1. Check that Tekton and GitHub are successfully connected by opening your micro and admin repositories.
+1. Check, Tekton and GitHub are successfully connected by opening your micro and admin repositories.
 Go to micro-admin repository, from there select __Webhooks__ on left menu and if pipeline is connected properly then there must be a link on right `http://w1-admin-6zmvc.kabanero..` (you may have different link) .
 Kindly follow the same procedure for micro-user repository.

    ![Screen capture of Webhooks section of GitHub](images/s8.png)